Joint Multitarget Detection and Tracking with mmWave Radar: Conclusion

 In this paper, a systematic solution named MNOMP-SPA-KF algorithm for target sensing and tracking with mmWave Radar is proposed.
 MNOMP-SPA-KF integrates three modules, namely MNOMP for target estimation and detection, SPA for data association, and KF for target tracking.
 In particular, MNOMP achieves superresolution, high estimation accuracy, CFAR, and low computational complexity, SPA integrates the radial velocity estimates for data association, and KF takes the measurement correlation into account.
 Substantial numerical simulations and experiments are conducted to show that the three modules benefits the tracking performance, compared to other benchmark algorithms.

-Future work will incorporate the radial velocity information into the KF module to enhance the tracking accuracy.
-In addition, conventional 3D mmWave radars typically provide range, azimuth, and Doppler velocity information, it is worth extending the MNOMP-SPA-KF algorithm for target tracking in 4D mmWave radar systems.
+Future work will focus on extending the MNOMP-SPA-KF algorithm for target tracking in 4D mmWave radar systems.
+Conventional 3D mmWave radars typically provide range, azimuth, and Doppler velocity information, and incorporating velocity information into the Kalman filter (KF) step is expected to significantly enhance tracking accuracy.
 With the development of 4D mmWave radar \cite{4DmmradarTI}, which can measure an additional elevation angle compared to 3D mmWave radar, there is great potential for improving the performance of target tracking systems.
 Investigating the adaptation of the MNOMP-SPA-KF algorithm to fully leverage the additional elevation information provided by 4D mmWave radar will be a valuable area of study.
 This extension could further enhance the accuracy and reliability of target tracking, particularly in complex environments where three-dimensional motion needs to be tracked with greater precision \cite{HuangMT}.